zeyakong/MachineLearning/10.QLearning/readme.txt

 It will show all the information same as your explanation in the class.

 Because I wrote the same Q Learning last year in your AI course.
 When I went though my previous code, I found that the code has many unnecessary complexity data structure.
 So this year I redesigned all the code and followed the Software Engineering principles to try to make a elegant code.
 The idea is from your code when you shown your code mistakes about the randomness bug.
-I noticed that using the position array to represent a state is much easier than using a object.
+I noticed that using the position array to represent a state is much easier than using an object.
 So, I use a three dimensional array to store the Q value instead of a HashMap to represent the many-to-one relationship.
 The code comments show the details.

 The graph shows that the feature-based Q learns faster and the curve is stable compare to the basic Q learning.